henderjon/gooseberry/README.md

 # Gooseberry

-Gooseberry is a simple wrapper for PHP's cURL functions.
+Gooseberry is a simple utility to make http calls.
 It's designed to be used for easily accessing simple APIs.

 # Usage